Ellerhold/fs2es-indexer/README.md

 to detect changes in the directories and update the elasticsearch index.

 The big advantage over the audit.log monitoring is, that now we get all dir/file creations reliably without blowing up the log file.
-In fact you can disable the audit logging entirely and save on IOPS / space and greatly reduce the server load this indexer produces.
+In fact, you can disable the audit logging entirely and save on IOPS / space and greatly reduce the server load this indexer produces.
-Additionally because its a linux kernel feature and not samba-related it can detect ALL changes, even those that are done by server-local scripts, ...
+Additionally, because it's a linux kernel feature and not samba-related it can detect ALL changes, even those that are done by server-local scripts, ...

 Your kernel and filesystem must support fanotify and the indexer must run as `root`!
 I tested it successfully with Debian 12, ext4 and OpenZFS.